-Beit Hatfutsot – The Museum of the Jewish People is proud to introduce, for the first time, an international competition that targets worldwide Jewish 15-18 year old teens.
+Beit Hatfutsot – The Museum of the Jewish People is proud to introduce an international competition that targets worldwide Jewish teens.
 They are invited to submit a photograph with an accompanying text that captures the theme of “my connection to the Jewish people”.
 A designated committee in Israel, directed by Mr. Zion Ozeri, will select the outstanding works.
-The finalists will win prizes on behalf of the institutions they represent.

 - Strengthen Jewish youth’s sense of belonging, commitment and identification with the Jewish people – in Israel and worldwide.

 - Engage participants via the pillars of Jewish Peoplehood – highlighting common denominators that foster a meaningful connection to the Jewish People.

 - Inspire a dialogue and bond between Jewish teens from Israel and worldwide Jewish communities